dmae3/dense-vector-ranking-performance/README.md

 In Information Retrieval, large pre-trained multilingual natural language understanding models like BERT, allows representing text sentences in
 [dense embedding space](https://github.com/UKPLab/sentence-transformers), where nearest neighbor search could serve as an effective multilingual semantic retrieval function.

-In many of these real word applications of (approximate) nearest neighbor search, the search is constrained by real time query filters applied over the data point’s metadata.
+In many of these real word applications of (approximate) nearest neighbor search, the search is constrained by real time query filters applied over the data point's metadata.
 For example, in E-Commerce search applications with constantly evolving metadata, a search for nearest products for a query in vector space would typically be constrained by product metadata like inventory status and price.
 There are many open source libraries and algorithms which provide fast approximate (A)NNS, [FAISS](https://github.com/facebookresearch/faiss) and [Annoy](https://github.com/spotify/annoy)